jamesnsummers/responsive-web-design/README.md

 There is a really awesome tool in the development tools, sometimes called the Inspector:

-- Let's visit GA's homepage
+- Let's visit GA's homepage and open our Dev Tools Inspector
 - Click on the device icon next to the magnifying glass
 - You can change the pixel width (displayed at the top) using the drag tool
 - You can select any device using the dropdown menu at the top

-## Challenge: Find some *non-responsive* sites

 ## Make a responsive website - Codealong (15 mins)

 Download the [starter-code](https://github.com/wdi-atx-11/responsive-web-design/tree/master/starter-code)

-Now open everything in Atom and add the contents of a [reset.css](http://cssreset.com/) to the reset stylesheet.
+> We've included a *reset.css* file in the starter code as well.
+Let's talk about what this does for us.
+Check out [Eric Meyer's site](https://meyerweb.com/eric/tools/css/reset/) for some background.

 #### Add some HTML